Feb 07, 2020

 The SBRT plan prescription dose – 15 Gy/20 Gy in one fraction – was the same as the BT plans and was prescribed to 99.9 percent of the PTV.

 “The PTV dose was designed to satisfy the specified prescription dose, but we reduced it if would violate the maximum OAR dose limits,” Dr. Corradini says.
 “The same OAR constraints for SBRT treatment planning were used for BT planning.”

-Better dose coverage, liver dose exposure with BT
+Better dose coverage, liver dose exposure with brachytherapy

 The clinically delivered BT demonstrated superior dose coverage versus the virtual SBRT plans, the researchers found.